gantree-io/gantree-lib-nodejs/README.md

 In essence, your Gantree configuration represents your desired infrastructure.

-When creating your own Gantree configuration, it's recommended to create it based on one of the samples provided.
+When creating your own Gantree configuration, it's **recommended to create it based on one of the samples provided**.

 If your configuration is invalid, Gantree will try it's best to help you identify where misconfiguration has occurred.